gcatbiobank/GCAT_panel/1_LRM/SNV/Readme.md

 After the execution of the SNVs_GIAB_model.R script different outputs were generated:
 1- glm_model.rds.
 The model to use in real samples (folder 2_merge_callers) 2- Tables with precision recall and genotype error of three variant callers and model for NA12878 (train) and in-silico (test): table_snvs_model_giab_Lrm.csv and table_snvs_model_insilico3.csv
-3- The outputs from GIAB and insilico folders, are stored intermidiate files.
+3- The outputs from GIAB and insilico3 folders, are stored intermidiate files.